jhoanmartinez/Gradient-Descent-Algorithm-in-1-Dimension/README.md

 - **Gradient Calculation**: The repository provides a function to calculate the gradient of a given function in one dimension.
 The gradient indicates the direction of steepest descent, allowing the algorithm to iteratively update the parameters.

 - **Learning Rate Optimization**: The algorithm supports various strategies for determining an optimal learning rate.
-These strategies, such as fixed learning rate, adaptive learning rate, or line search, ensure effective convergence and avoid overshooting or slow convergence issues.
+These strategies, such as fixed learning rate, avoid overshooting or slow convergence issues.

 - **Convergence Criteria**: This implementation includes customizable convergence criteria to terminate the optimization process.
-Users can define stopping conditions such as a maximum number of iterations, a threshold for the change in function value, or a desired level of accuracy.
+Users can define stopping conditions such as a maximum number of iterations, a threshold for the change in function value.

 - **Visualization**: The repository provides visualization tools to aid in understanding the optimization process.
-It includes interactive plots that display the function, the current position, and the trajectory of the algorithm throughout the iterations.
+It includes the current iteration and the value.

 ## Usage